Getting started¶

 source object must carry the annotation projection.sh/projectable:

 "true" to be mirrored.
-Without it, the Projection status reports
+Without it, the Projection's status reports

 SourceResolved=False reason=SourceNotProjectable and no destination is